 Unincorporated associations can also contract or sue or be sued as an entity under the name by which it is commonly known and called.
 This has eliminated the necessity of naming individual members of the association in such actions or transactions.
-There is still some greater potential for individual members of an unincorporated association to be joined in lawsuits involving the activities of unincorporated association to be joined in lawsuits involving the activities of unincorporated association to be held personally liable unless the suit against them individually is successful.
+There is still some greater potential for individual members of an unincorporated association to be joined in lawsuits involving the activities of unincorporated association to be joined in lawsuits involving the activities of unincorporated associations, than is the case where a corporation is involved.
+This difference, however, may be insignificant because the member will not be held personally liable unless the suit against them individually is successful.
 Also, OEA maintains insurance, which indemnifies the actions of its state and local officers and employees when they are involved in activities within the scope of their association duties.
 See Revised Code Chapter 1745, and Miazga v.
 International Union of Operating Engineers, AFL-CIO, (1965) 2 Ohio St. 3d 49.
 Further, many causes of action which can be brought against the union must be brought by virtue of the association's standing as an exclusive representative, subject to the remedial and jurisdictional limitations established in Revised Code Chapter 4117.